-9. Supervisory exchange of information and coordination

-To quicken supervisory responsiveness to developments that have a common effect across a number of institutions, supervisory exchange of information and coordination in the development of best practice benchmarks should be improved at both national and international levels.
-(Rec V.7, FSF 2008)

-Enhance the effectiveness of core supervisory colleges.
-(FSB 2012)

-Jurisdictions should include any feedback received from recent FSAPs/ROSC assessments on the September 2012 BCP 3 (Cooperation and collaboration) and BCP 14 (Home-host relationships).
+III9: Enhancing supervision - Supervisory exchange of information and coordination G20/FSB Recommendations To quicken supervisory responsiveness to developments that have a common effect across a number of institutions, supervisory exchange of information and coordination in the development of best practice benchmarks should be improved at both national and international levels.
+(Rec V.7, FSF 2008) Enhance the effectiveness of core supervisory colleges.
+(FSB 2012) Remarks Jurisdictions should include any feedback received from recent FSAPs/ROSC assessments on the September 2012 BCP 3 (Cooperation and collaboration) and BCP 14 (Home-host relationships).
 Jurisdictions should also indicate any steps taken since the last assessment in this area, particularly in response to relevant FSAP/ROSC recommendations.
 Jurisdictions should describe any recent or planned regulatory, supervisory or legislative changes that contribute to the sharing of supervisory information (e.g. within supervisory colleges or via bilateral or multilateral MoUs).

-Progress to date O Not applicable Applicable but no action envisaged at the moment Implementation ongoing Olivoration completed as of 01.02.2009 Implementation completed as of 01.02.2009 If "Not applicable" or "Applicable but no action envisaged" has been selected, please provide a brief justification Justineation If "Implementation ongoing" has been selected, please specify O Draft in preparation, expected publication by O Draft published as of Final rule or legislation approved and will come into force on Final rule (for part of the reform) in force since

-9. Supervisory exchange of information and coordination
+Progress to date:

-Progress to date Issue is being addressed through □ Primary / Secondary legislation □ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Korea has revised "the Real Name Financial Transaction Act", which had previously hindered information exchange between supervisors.
+Implementation completed Progress to date: If you have selected "Not applicable" or "Applicable but no action envisaged at the moment" - please provide a brief justification Progress to date: please provide a date for your "implementation ongoing" status Progress to date: If you have selected "Implementation completed" - please provide date of implementation 01.02.2009 Progress to date: issue is being addressed through Primary / Secondary legislation - No Regulation / Guidelines - No Other actions (such as supervisory actions) - Yes Progress to date: short description of the content of the legislation/regulation/guideline/other actions Korea has revised "the Real Name Financial Transaction Act", which had previously hindered information exchange between supervisors.
 In addition, "the Financial Investment Services and Capital Market Act" took effect in February 2009, which was essential for the MMOU with IOSCO.
 FSC/FSS signed the MMOU with IOSCO in June 2010.
-Other actions: The FSC/FSS has entered into MOUs with 77 financial authorities of 50 jurisdictions yet been fully implemented, please provide reasons for delayed implementation
+Other actions: The FSC/FSS has entered into MOUs with 84 financial authorities of 54 jurisdictions.
+Progress to date: if this recommendation has not yet been fully implemented, please provide reasons for delayed implementation Update and next steps: highlight main developments since 2019 survey Update and next steps: planned actions (if any) and expected commencement date Relevant web-links: please provide web-links to relevant documents

-9. Supervisory exchange of information and coordination

-Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date

-10. Strengthening resources and effective supervision

-We agreed that supervisors should have strong and unambiguous mandates, sufficient independence to act, appropriate resources, and a full suite of tools and powers to proactively identify and address risks, including regular stress testing and early intervention.
-(Seoul)

-Supervisors should see that they have the requisite resources and expertise to oversee the risks associated with financial innovation and to ensure that firms they supervise have the capacity to understand and manage the risks.
-(FSF 2008)

-Supervisory authorities should continually re-assess their resource needs; for example, interacting with and assessing Boards require particular skills, experience and adequate level of seniority.
+III10: Enhancing supervision - Strengthening resources and effective supervision G20/FSB Recommendations We agreed that supervisors should have strong and unambiguous mandates, sufficient independence to act, appropriate resources, and a full suite of tools and powers to proactively identify and address risks, including regular stress testing and early intervention.
+(Seoul) Supervisors should see that they have the requisite resources and expertise to oversee the risks associated with financial innovation and to ensure that firms they supervise have the capacity to understand and manage the risks.
+(FSF 2008) Supervisory authorities should continually re-assess their resource needs; for example, interacting with and assessing Boards require particular skills, experience and adequate level of seniority.
 (Rec.
-3, FSB 2012)

-Jurisdictions should indicate any steps taken on recommendations 1, 2, 3, 4 and 7 (i.e. supervisory strategy, engagement with banks, improvements in banks' IT and MIS, data requests, and talent management strategy respectively) in the FSB thematic peer review report on supervisory frameworks and approaches to SIBs (May 2015).
+3, FSB 2012) Remarks Jurisdictions should indicate any steps taken on recommendations 1, 2, 3, 4 and 7 (i.e. supervisory strategy, engagement with banks, improvements in banks' IT and MIS, data requests, and talent management strategy respectively) in the FSB thematic peer review report on supervisory frameworks and approaches to SIBs (May 2015).
+Progress to date:

-1 rogress to date

-Not applicable Applicable but no action envisage Implementation ongoing

-Implementation completed as of 01.02.2018

-If "Not applicable" or "Applicable but justification no action envisaged" has been selected, please provide a brid ef

-If "Implementation ongoing" has been selected please specify

-Draft in preparation, expected publ

-Draft published as of

-Final rule or legislation approved a nd will come into force on

-Final rule (for part of the reform) in

-10. Strengthening resources and effective supervision
+Implementation completed Progress to date: If you have selected "Not applicable" or "Applicable but no action envisaged at the moment" - please provide a brief justification Progress to date: please provide a date for your "implementation ongoing" status Progress to date: If you have selected "Implementation completed" - please provide date of implementation 01.02.2018 Progress to date: issue is being addressed through Primary / Secondary legislation - No Regulation / Guidelines - No Other actions (such as supervisory actions) - Yes